scala/scala3/docs/docs/reference/contextual/query-types.md

 ```
 **Explanations**: We use a query type `given WrappedResult[T] => Boolean`
 as the type of the condition of `ensuring`.
 An argument to `ensuring` such as
-`(result == 6)` will therefore have an inferred instance of type `WrappedResult[T]` in scope to pass along to the `result` method. `WrappedResult` is a fresh type, to make sure that we do not get unwanted inferred instances in scope (this is good practice in all cases where inferred parameters are involved).
-Since `WrappedResult` is an opaque type alias, its values need not be boxed, and since `ensuring` is added as an extension method, its argument does not need boxing either.
-Hence, the implementation of `ensuring` is as about as efficient as the best possible code one could write by hand:
+`(result == 6)` will therefore have an implied instance of type `WrappedResult[T]` in
+scope to pass along to the `result` method. `WrappedResult` is a fresh type, to make sure
+that we do not get unwanted implied instances in scope (this is good practice in all cases
+where inferable parameters are involved).
+Since `WrappedResult` is an opaque type alias, its
+values need not be boxed, and since `ensuring` is added as an extension method, its argument
+does not need boxing either.
+Hence, the implementation of `ensuring` is as about as efficient
+as the best possible code one could write by hand:

     { val result = List(1, 2, 3).sum
       assert(result == 6)